hofff/contao-selectri/README.md

 *	`tl_class` - string - *optional*

+	Only used in Backend.

+*	`class` - string - *optional*

+	Use this to apply your custom CSS savely.
+You can use "radio" or "checkbox" to replace the Contao-style select (+) and deselect (x) icons with Windows legacy input-like icon images.

 *	`data` - string or an object implementing `SelectriDataFactory` - defaults to the string `SelectriContaoTableDataFactory`